OpenClassrooms-Student-Center/alumnis/content/students/JackyBurget.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Accroitre mes connaissances en ajoutant la création de site WEB et de programmes en python.
+objective: Accroitre mes connaissances en ajoutant la création de site WEB et de programmation en python.
-short_description: Ingénieur études et développements  depuis 2014.
+short_description: Ingénieur études et développements  depuis 2014, en congé de reclassement depuis fin 2017.

 # don't touch that
 template: students